matteron/davit/README.md

 ## Basic Usage

-The following code will start a davit server
+The following code will start a davit server that watches for changes to the style sheet.

 ```JavaScript
 const { Davit } = require('davit');